 One of the easiest ways to gain access to the Delta Sky Club is to open a credit card that offers it as a main benefit.
 There are two options from American Express, both with hefty annual fees.
 However, depending on your travel style, the benefits may outweigh the costs.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.

 If you’re a Delta loyalist, you can get a lot of value out of this high-end credit card.
-There’s a $450 Annual Fee ($550 if application is received on or after 1/30/2020), but you’ll get access to all Delta Sky Clubs when you traveling on a Delta flight (though it does not include access to partner lounges the way Medallion status does).
+There’s a $550 annual fee, but you’ll get access to all Delta Sky Clubs when you travel on a Delta flight (though it does not include access to partner lounges the way Medallion status does).

 Other key benefits: